Attractive Solution of Binary Bose Mixtures: Liquid-Vapor Coexistence and Critical Point

 The results for the gap $\Delta n$ are reported in Fig.~\ref{fig3} for different temperatures and two values of the interspecies coupling $a_{12}$.
 The shaded region represents the coexistence between the two phases and the critical point is estimated from the isothermal line for which the Maxwell construction yields $\Delta n=0$.
-The results for the critical temperature $T_c$, pressure $p_c$, and density $n_c$ are reported in Tab.~\ref{tab1} for the two values of $a_{12}$~\cite{SM}.
+The results for the critical temperature $T_c$, pressure $p_c$, and density $n_c$ are reported in Table~\ref{tab1} for the two values of $a_{12}$~\cite{Note4}.
 Furthermore, we notice that the lower extreme $n_G$ of the coexistence region in Fig.~\ref{fig3} is slightly lower than the density $n_{\mathrm{BEC}}$, which signals the onset of BEC.
 As a result, the phases in the coexisting region involve a normal gas, on the verge of the BEC transition, and a superfluid liquid featuring a finite value of the condensate density $n_0$.
 Both the gap parameter $\Delta n$ and the discontinuous jump in the condensate density $n_0$ at the first-order vapor-liquid transition are reported in Fig.~\ref{fig4} as a function of temperature showing their closure at the critical temperature $T_c$.
-The condensate fraction $n_0/n_L$ is determined using the density $n_L$ of the homogeneous liquid phase at the upper extreme of the coexistence region.
+The condensate fraction $n_0/n_L$ is determined using the density $n_L$ of the homogeneous liquid phase at the upper extreme of the coexistence region~\footnote{The condensate density $n_0$ is computed via the one-body density matrix in PIMC simulations \cite{Note4}.}.

 The phase diagram in the temperature vs pressure plane, instead, is shown in Fig.~\ref{fig5}.
 The pressure along the coexistence line lies slightly below the pressure $p_{\mathrm{BEC}}$ of the gas at the onset of BEC.
 This finding is consistent with $n_G$, at the lower extreme of the coexistence region, being slightly smaller than $n_{\mathrm{BEC}}$ (see Fig.~\ref{fig3}).
 The coexistence lines for the two values of $a_{12}$ shown in Fig.~\ref{fig4} terminate at the corresponding critical points.
 For values of pressure and temperature larger respectively than $p_c$ and $T_c$ there is no difference between the liquid and the gas phase and one crosses over from one to the other in a continuous way.
+The critical point is the ending point of the first-order transition line.
+For larger temperatures and pressures the BEC transition line is second order without density discontinuity.
+We remark the peculiarity of the phase diagram's topology compared to the one of $^4$He and ultracold gases known so far.
+General aspects of the phase diagram in ultraquantum liquids and the possible emergence of a tricritical point have been discussed in Refs.~\cite{Son_2021, 10.1073/pnas.2017646117}.